rizwanmehmood94/true-connector-uc_data_app_platoon/README.md

  - H2 (in memory db) - for faster use of UsageControl dataApp, this profile might be more suitable, since it does not require additional service, like in PostgreSQL profile.</br>
  Property file can be found in src/main/resources/application-H2.properties, and when running as SpringBoot, -Dprofile=H2

+### 3.4 Policy creation

+After starting the application, all information about API is available as Swagger documentation on: https://deh.h2020-demeter-cloud.eu/swagger.

+For adding and testing contract agreements, two main controllers are:

+ - Contract-agreement-controller - controller used for CRUD operations on contract agreements
+ - Enforce-usage-controller-agreement - controller for enforcing existing policies

+Examples of all policies can be found in [Policies_example](./Policies_example/) folder, from where all of them can be used for testing purpose. **

+****NOTE:** Be aware of the dates in policies example, change them according to actual dates.

 ## 4 License